-

 Workplace welfare – the law governing health and safety at work is addressed in the Health and Safety international guide, in respect of ESG are there any legal duties on employers to treat employees fairly and with respect?

-There are currently no specific ESG legal duties on employers to treat employees fairly and with respect.
+Employers in the UK are subject to extensive duties which relate to employee workplace welfare (addressed in the Employment and Labour guide).
+Currently, there are no specific legal duties on employers to treat employees fairly and with respect.

 -